 Haiyang Shi, CSE PhD @ OSU

-I am a Ph.D. student in Computer Science and Engineering at The Ohio State University (OSU), advised by Dr. Xiaoyi Lu.
-My professional interests involve high-performance interconnects and protocols, erasure coding, and distributed systems.
-In my ongoing and recent projects, which are mainly developed in C++ and Java, I focus on implementing RDMA (Remote Direct Memory Access)-based communication protocols, optimizing I/O performance by exploiting RDMA for data transmission, enabling distributed systems to leverage heterogeneous hardware-optimized erasure coders in parallel, and designing tripartite graph based EC paradigm to gain better overlapping and parallelism on HPC clusters.
+I am a Ph.D. candidate in Computer Science and Engineering at The Ohio State University (OSU), advised by Prof. Xiaoyi Lu.
+My professional interests involve high-performance interconnects and protocols, erasure coding, in-network computing, and distributed systems.
+In my ongoing and recent projects, which are mainly developed in C++ and Java, I focus on implementing RDMA (Remote Direct Memory Access)-based communication protocols, optimizing I/O performance by exploiting RDMA for data transmission, enabling distributed systems to leverage heterogeneous hardware-optimized erasure coders in parallel, and designing coherent in-network EC to gain better overlapping and parallelism on HPC clusters.
 In the meantime, I have participated in characterizing deep learning over big data stacks recently, and have understandings of deep learning training on distributed systems and modern data centers.
-Prior to graduate school, I worked as a Software Engineer at MiningLamp and Weibo, China.
-I finished my Bachelor’s degree in Tianjin University, China.
+Prior to joining OSU, I worked as a Software Engineer at MiningLamp and Weibo, China.
+I finished my Bachelor’s degree at Tianjin University, China.